VivekGoud5612/trello-clone-scaler/README.md

 - Node.js 18+

-The "Intelligence Head" Edge1.
-The Midpoint Algorithm (Positioning) Instead of using simple integers for card ordering—which requires a massive "re-index" of every card when one is moved—I implemented Fractional Indexing:
+### The "Intelligence Head" Edge

+#### 1. The Midpoint Algorithm (Positioning)
+Instead of using simple integers for card ordering—which requires a massive "re-index" of every card when one is moved—I implemented Fractional Indexing:
 $$P_{new} = \frac{P_{prev} + P_{next}}{2}$$
 This ensures $O(1)$ performance.
 The database only needs to update one row when a card is moved.

-2. Transaction Pooling & PgBouncerDuring development, I encountered the "Prepared Statement" error common in serverless environments.
+#### 2. Transaction Pooling & PgBouncerDuring development,
+I encountered the "Prepared Statement" error common in serverless environments.
 I resolved this by:Connecting to the Transaction Pool (Port 6543) via PgBouncer.Disabling the statement cache (statement_cache_size=0) in asyncpg to ensure stable connections even when the pooler rotates sessions.

-3. Direct Connection vs. Supabase ClientI intentionally avoided the supabase-js client.The Reason: Client libraries often abstract away complex SQL features.The Solution: By using a direct postgresql:// connection, I was able to write complex Joins (fetching Boards, Lists, and Cards in one shot) and use Full-Text Search via tsvector, which provides a much faster and more flexible search experience.
+#### 3. Direct Connection vs. Supabase Client
+I intentionally avoided the supabase-js client.The Reason: Client libraries often abstract away complex SQL features.The Solution: By using a direct postgresql:// connection, I was able to write complex Joins (fetching Boards, Lists, and Cards in one shot) and use Full-Text Search via tsvector, which provides a much faster and more flexible search experience.

 ### 2. Start Backend